ctrltz/meegsim/docs/user_guide/advanced/standard_deviation.rst

 =====================================

-By default, all generated waveforms (but not the ones explicitly provided by the user) are normalized to have a standard deviation of 1 nAm.
+By default, all generated waveforms (but not the ones explicitly provided by the user) are normalized to have a standard deviation (SD) of 1 nAm.
 If necessary, this value can be modified using the ``base_std`` argument when initializing the ``SourceSimulator``:

 .. code-block:: python